clueboard/milc/README.md

 <https://github.com/evanunderscore/defopt>

-Defopt is a great tool for turning functions into CLI's.
+Defopt is a great tool for turning functions into CLIs.
 Had I found this earlier I may not have written MILC at all.
 But I have written MILC, and there's some things I'm still not sure about.
 For example, I don't see a way to have script handle both subcommand and non-subcommand operation.